-- (i) Refer note 44 for information about liquidity risk and market risk of trade payables. - (ii) From total trade payables mentioned above, payables against unbilled dues are ₹ 970 lakhs (31 March 2022 ₹ 1,342 lakhs). - (iii) The outstanding balances as at 31 March 2023 includes trade payables amounting to ₹ 428 lakhs (31 March 2022: ₹ 155 lakhs), from vendors situated outside India.
+- (i) Refer note 46 for information about liquidity risk and market risk of trade payables. - (ii) Trade payables are non-interest bearing and are settled in line with respective industry norms. - (iii) From total trade payables mentioned above, payables against unbilled dues are ₹ 1,603 lakhs (31 March 2023 ₹ 970 lakhs). - (iv) The outstanding balances as at 31 March 2024 includes trade payables amounting to ₹ 191 lakhs (31 March 2023: ₹ 428 lakhs), from vendors situated outside India.
 These balances are pending for settlement / adjustments and have resulted in delays in payments of payables, beyond the timeline stipulated by the FED Master Direction No. 17/ 2016-17, under the Foreign Exchange Management Act, 1999.
 The Company is in the process of making the payment for outstanding payables.
 The Company is also in the process of regularising these defaults with the appropriate authority.
 Pending conclusion of the aforesaid matter, the amount of penalty, if any, that may be levied, is not ascertainable.
 However, management believes that the exposure is not expected to be material.
-Accordingly, the standalone financial statements do not include any consequential adjustments that may arise due to such delay.
+Accordingly, the standalone financial statements do not include any consequential adjustments that may arise due to such delay. - (v) Includes dues to related party (also refer note 49(ii))

-(iv) Dues to micro enterprise and small enterprise (MSME)
+(vi) Dues to micro enterprise and small enterprise (MSME)

 The Company has certain dues to suppliers registered as Micro enterprise and small enterprise under Micro, Small and Medium Enterprises Development Act, 2006 ('MSMED Act').
-The disclosures pursuant to the said MSMED Act are as follows:
+The disclosures pursuant to the said MSMED Act are as follows: (₹ in lakhs)

-Particulars As at 31 March 2023 As at 31 March 2022 (a) The principal amount remaining unpaid to any supplier at the end of the year 2,111 2,260 (b) Interest due remaining unpaid to any supplier at the end of the year 342 115 (c) The amount of interest paid by the buyer in terms of section 16 of the MSMED Act, 2006, along with the amount of the payment made to the supplier beyond the appointed day during the year 9,334 1,414 (d) The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under the MSMED Act, 2006 - (e) The amount of interest accrued and remaining unpaid at the end of each accounting year 342 115 (f) The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues above are actually paid to the small enterprises, for the purpose of disallowance of a deductible expenditure under section 23 of the MSMED Act, 2006 227 70
+Particulars As at 31 March 2024 As at 31 March 2023 (a) The principal amount remaining unpaid to any supplier at the end of the year 1,702 2,111 (b) Interest due remaining unpaid to any supplier at the end of the year 313 342 (c) The amount of interest paid by the buyer in terms of section 16 of the MSMED Act, 2006, along with the amount of the payment made to the supplier beyond the appointed day during the year 4,432 9,334 (d) The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under the MSMED Act, 2006 - - (e) The amount of interest accrued and remaining unpaid at the end of each accounting year 313 342 (f) The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues above are actually paid to the small enterprises, for the purpose of disallowance of a deductible expenditure under section 23 of the MSMED Act, 2006 86 227 vendors under the said Act, as per the intimation received from them on requests made by the Company.
+Accordingly, the disclosure has been made in the financial statements and had been relied upon by the statutory auditors.

-Disclosure of payable to vendors as defined under the "Micro, Small and Medium Enterprise Development Act, 2006" is based on the information available with the Company regarding the status of registration of such vendors under the said Act, as per the intimation received from them on requests made by the Company.
+Disclosure of payable to vendors as defined under the "Micro, Small and Medium Enterprise Development Act, 2006" is based on the information available with the Company regarding the status of registration of such